Embrace Your Wild Side at One of Pennsylvania’s Many Epic Zoos

 What do animatronic dinosaurs, Aldabra tortoises, Komodo dragons, and parakeets all have in common?
 They are all part of Clyde Peeling’s Reptiland in Allenwood.
 Specializing in reptiles and amphibians from around the world in stunning naturalistic habitats, Reptiland is an educational adventure for the whole family with loads of interactive exhibits, live shows, and hands-on animal encounters.
 (Special note: the animatronic dinosaurs come back to life on April 21; until then you can enjoy life-size dinosaur models found along Prehistoric Path.)

-Bonus: Birds of Prey Day, April 22, a true raptor rendezvous where you can learn all about these extraordinary animals with special encounters, talks, and flights.
+Bonus: Birds of Prey Day, April 27 from 11am - 5pm, a true raptor rendezvous where you can learn all about these extraordinary animals with special encounters, talks, and flights.

 The National Aviary